-On crown land, O3 Mining obtained intervention permits to perform its exploration activities delivered by the Ministère des Forêts, de la Faune et des Parcs.
+On crown land, O3 Mining obtained intervention permits to perform its exploration activities delivered by the Ministère des Ressources naturelles et des Forêts.
 The permit defines areas within which the vegetation may be cut for the purposes of conducting exploration, such as for drill access roads and pads.
 The approximate quantity of wood by species of trees encountered in the planned work is calculated, and a fee is paid to the government in an amount that reflects the volume of wood removed.
-O3 Mining obtained permits to drill on the Kierens Creek from Fisheries and Oceans Canada and the Ministère de l'Environnement et de la Lutte aux Changements Climatiques.
-O3 Mining obtained certificates of authorizations from the Ministère de l'Environnement et de la Lutte aux Changements Climatiques to drill on wetlands and to drill on ice.
-Furthermore, the Corporation has conformity declarations from the Ministère de l'Environnement et de la Lutte aux Changements Climatiques to drill on wetlands and to drill on ice.
-Furthermore, the Corporation has conformity declarations from the Ministère de l'Environnement et de la Lutte aux Changements Climatiques to drill on wetlands and watercourses.
-Finally, O3 Mining received a permit to dismantle a beaver dam delivered by the Ministère des Forêts, de la Faune et des Parcs.
+O3 Mining obtained permits to drill on the Keriens Creek from Fisheries and Oceans Canada and the Ministère de l'Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs.
+O3 Mining obtained certificates of authorizations from the Ministère de l'Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcsto perform trenches on wetlands and to drill on ice.
+Furthermore, the Corporation has conformity declarations from the Ministère de l'Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcsto perform trenches on wetlands and to drill on ice.
+Furthermore, the Corporation has conformity declarations from the Ministère de l'Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcsto perform trenches on wetlands and to drill on ice.